WixkedLuck/WixkedLuck/README.md

 - 👋 Hi, I’m @WixkedLuck
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Hello World!
 I am a senior majoring in Computer Science at Virginia State University.
-Along side taking additional classes at Louisiana State University studying AWS to get my certifications.
-I enjoy learning about new programming languages and have a strong background in Java.
-Currently I am also writing in Python, HTML, CSS and C++.

-My interests include anything to do with technology, cybersecurity, or software development.

 IDE’s used: